 In conclusion, conformance checking is an important tool for process mining and business process management.
 It helps to ensure that processes are executed accurately and efficiently and can identify any areas where processes can be improved.
 By using conformance checking, organizations can gain valuable insights into their processes and optimize their operations.

-What is a swivel chair process?
+What is a conformance model?